Preconstruction And Delivery

 This work is managed as part of a whole-building or whole-site delivery model.
 These are the scope areas that have to stay coordinated for the job to remain practical from mobilization through turnover.

-Interior demolition, framing, MEP rough-in, finishes, and support-space coordination.
+Interior demolition, framing, MEP rough-in, finishes, and support-space coordination under one superintendent accountable to the occupancy date.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Schedule alignment between landlord work, shell conditions, and tenant requirements
+Schedule alignment between landlord work, existing shell conditions, and tenant requirements — with proactive identification of gaps between what the lease promises and what the building actually delivers

-Schedule alignment between landlord work, shell conditions, and tenant requirements.
+Schedule alignment between landlord work, existing shell conditions, and tenant requirements — with proactive identification of gaps between what the lease promises and what the building actually delivers.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Submittal and procurement tracking for finish materials, casework, glazing, and specialty scopes
+Submittal and procurement tracking for finish materials, casework, glazing, specialty equipment, and long-lead MEP components in the Austin metro supply chain

-Submittal and procurement tracking for finish materials, casework, glazing, and specialty scopes.
+Submittal and procurement tracking for finish materials, casework, glazing, specialty equipment, and long-lead MEP components in the Austin metro supply chain.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Commissioning and turnover planning tied to operational start-up.
+Commissioning and turnover planning tied to operational start-up — including coordination with Georgetown Utilities and Oncor for permanent power and telecom activation.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

 Treating these items as one coordinated package gives ownership a clearer line of accountability.
 It also helps the subcontractor team understand how each part of the work affects the next package, which is critical on both commercial and industrial jobs.